-C. Wellhead Protection Program (WHP)
+D. Wellhead Protection Program (WHP)

-Max Allowed: 5% (\$827,750)
+Max Allowed: 5% (\$828,300)

-FFY2019 Estimated Set-Aside: \$827,750
+FFY2020 Estimated Set-Aside: \$828,300

 Arkansas Department of Health uses these funds to provide the necessary staff resources and support to enable the Section to continue implementation and expansion of its wellhead protection program and to insure an updated and well-maintained GIS database system.
 Tasks include delineation of wellhead protection areas, assistance to public water systems in well sitting, aquifer identification and recommended construction features, inventories for sources of contamination in source water assessment areas, hydrologic sensitivity assessments of water sources, public outreach efforts on the importance of source water protection, and other activities.
-A mix of the 2017 and 2018 cap grant allotments will be used in this fiscal year.

-D. Capacity Development Program (CD)
+E. Capacity Development Program (CD)

-Max Allowed: 10% (\$1,655,500)
+Max Allowed: 10% (\$1,656,600)

-FFY2019 Estimated Set-Aside: \$1,655,500
+FFY2020 Estimated Set-Aside: \$1,656,600

 Arkansas Department of Health uses these funds to accomplish the overall objective under this set-aside which is to provide a variety of technical assistance and public education activities, which will help to ensure continued sustainability and performance of public water systems in the state.
-Activities to be accomplished under this set-aside include such items as training and technical assistance to water systems in drafting CCRs (goal 682), water operator training and certification, publish and disseminate an informative quarterly newsletter (goal 3500 copies) for operators and other interested parties, a coordinated review of and protection from proposed point and non-point discharges (goal 800 miscellaneous permits) into sources of drinking water, provide assistance to water systems in developing local source water protection plans, participation in EPA's Area Wide Optimization Program efforts, conducting Comprehensive Performance Evaluations at water systems (goal 3 CPEs), and other activities.
+Activities to be accomplished under this set-aside include such items as training and technical assistance to water systems in drafting CCRs (goal 688), water operator training and certification, publish and disseminate an informative quarterly newsletter (goal 3500 copies) for operators and other interested parties, a coordinated review of and protection from proposed point and non-point discharges (goal 800 miscellaneous permits) into sources of drinking water, provide assistance to water systems in developing local source water protection plans, participation in EPA's Area Wide Optimization Program efforts, conducting Comprehensive Performance Evaluations at water systems (goal 1 CPE), and other activities.
 This effort will require full time employees and associated expenses.